officeofperformancemanagement/rulesheet/README.md

 > Convert Business Rules defined in a Google Sheet or CSV to Python

 ## usage
 Define business rules in a CSV.
-See an example here: https://github.com/officeofperformancemanagement/rulesheet/blob/main/example.csv
+See an example of a csv [here](https://github.com/officeofperformancemanagement/rulesheet/blob/main/example.csv).

 ```python
 from rulesheet import load_ruler_from_csv